-Present adjustments alongside the unadjusted model results for comparison.
+2. Present adjustments alongside the unadjusted model results for comparison.

-The electric utility shall provide full documentation of all methodologies, assumptions, and data sources sufficient for replication, as outlined in 20 CSR 4240-21.025.
+(K) The electric utility shall provide full documentation of all methodologies, assumptions, and data sources sufficient for replication, as outlined in 20 CSR 4240-21.025.
 Additionally:

-The electric utility shall validate the forecast results through benchmarking against historical load patterns and against any available independent forecasts published by regional transmission organizations, government agencies, or other credible sources;
+1. The electric utility shall validate the forecast results through benchmarking against historical load patterns and against any available independent forecasts published by regional transmission organizations, government agencies, or other credible sources;

-The electric utility shall describe and document a retrospective analysis of past forecasts, an evaluation of forecast accuracy, an identification of sources of error or bias, and an explanation of how the electric utility used these findings to improve the current forecast; and
+2. The electric utility shall describe and document a retrospective analysis of past forecasts and an evaluation of forecast accuracy; and

-The electric utility shall describe and document a forecast of net system load profiles for each year of the planning horizon.
+3. The electric utility shall provide a forecast of net system load profiles for each year of the planning horizon.
 The electric utility shall ensure

 the net system load forecast is consistent with the electric utility’s forecasts of monthly energy and peak demands at the time of summer and winter system peaks for each customer class.